amd/OpenCL-caffe/README.md

 #OpenCL caffe

-This is an OpenCL implementation of one of the main stream DNN framework-CAFFE, see more details about CAFFE below.
-The goal is to provide the community an OpenCL version of DNN framework to use.
-Things are not perfect yet.
-We will keep adding new features and improving performance.
-We also hope to get help from community to improve it together.

-OpenCL is an open standard parallel programming language that is supported by more than 20 companies.
-People can use this framework to run their DNN app on heterogeneous platforms from vairous commercial chip manufacturer.
-Compared to CUDA based DNN, this framework support cross-platform compatability and with design space to optimize accordingly.
+This is an OpenCL implementation of the popular caffe DNN framework (https://github.com/BVLC/caffe).
+It includes a largely complete caffe feature set as of August 2015.
+The project is under active development to improve performance and add new features.
+Contributions from the community are welcome.

 #Design features
   -All layers ported to OpenCL

-  -Aligned with caffe’s latest code

   -Performance improvement by batched sgemm implementation for conv layer